48 LikesSocial Care

 Employers look for different things in candidates and although qualifications are important, they aren’t always an absolute necessity.
 However, if you plan to work as a fully qualified social worker or in any specialist roles, you will need to have a degree or at least an HNC/HND in social care.

-A lot of social care workers start their careers by doing voluntary work with a charity in order to develop their skills and gain some experience in the sector.
+Some social care workers start their careers by doing voluntary work with a charity in order to develop their skills and gain some experience in the sector.
 In some cases, voluntary roles often turn into permanent positions.
+Senior care assistant Jessica recommends doing your work experience in a care setting in this interview she did for us.

 Most colleges in the UK offer part-time and full-time social care courses where you can obtain a National Vocational Qualification (NVQ) to a certain level.